o0101/bepis/README.md

 - Use '.' operator to load an insertion point
 - After a tag path the first parameter is the content (string or Element properties object)
 - After a tag path the second parameter is the style (inline style object scoped to that element)
+- A tagged template literal returns an insertion function.
+Call that function with the Element you want to append this markup to.

 ## Examples